vineethvijay/home-paintings-gallery/README.md

-# Home Paintings Gallery Website
+# Painted by Aamy - Art Gallery Website

-A beautiful, responsive GitHub Pages website to showcase and sell home paintings.
+A beautiful, responsive GitHub Pages website to showcase and sell Aamy's original paintings.
 Features a modern design inspired by premium gallery websites with an aesthetic similar to Gymshark's gallery view.

 ## Features